Tip of the Week: To increase flexibility hold each stretch for at least 45 seconds

 Using alcohol and marijuana can cause significant negative effects on an individual.
 Marijuana impacts your coordination, resulting in decreased ability to move, react and stay balanced.
 The use of alcohol controls the brain in many ways and can result in difficulty walking, blurred vision, slurred speech, slowed reaction times and impaired memory.
 Think about these facts before using alcohol or marijuana.

-Tip: Misusing prescription drugs can be harmful to your health and impact your participation in sports.
+Tip of the Week: Misusing prescription drugs can be harmful to your health and impact your participation in sports.

 Only take medications that are prescribed to you and follow instructions from the doctor carefully.
 Prescription drugs and over-the-counter drugs including sleeping pills, anti-anxiety drugs and cough and cold remedies can be harmful to your health if you don’t take the medication as directed.
 Do not take any medications that are prescribed to someone else, side effects can include nausea, dizziness, loss of appetite or even vision loss.